XinWangcs/XinWangcs.github.io/_pages/about.md

 My recent interest include:
 - AI for Healthcare and Biomedicine
-- LLMs/VLMs and AI agents
+- LLMs and AI agents
 - Multimodal and Representation Learning